 Meningococcal infections can be treated with antibiotics; however many people still die from this disease.
 That is why prevention is key through meningococcal vaccine.

 Two doses of MCV4 (Meningococcal conjugate vaccine) are routinely recommended for adolescents between the ages of 11-18: the first dose at age 12, with a booster dose at age 16.
 If the first dose of MCV4 is given between 13 and 15 years of age, the booster should be given between age 16-18.
 If the first dose of MCV4 is given after the 16th birthday, a booster is not needed.
 Length of immunity is not completely certain, but it is thought to last up to 5 years.
 This vaccine covers the serogroups A,C,W,Y which account for nearly 2/3 of all cases of bacterial meningitis.

-All residential students at West Liberty University will be required to provide proof of 1 dose of MCV4 vaccine (A,C,Y,W) after their 16th birthday beginning with the Fall 2018 semester.
+All residential students at West Liberty University will be required to provide proof of 1 dose of MCV4 vaccine (A,C,Y,W) after their 16th birthday.
 The vast majority of adolescents/young adults will already have received this vaccine as part of their routine vaccination schedule.
 However, the vaccine is available at the Student Health Service at a cost of $115.00.
 Please print off the Meningitis Pre Pay Form and send with payment to the address below.
 (Students under age 18 will need to have the Meningitis Under 18 Consent completed and mailed as well.)